robocorp/robocorp/README.md

 👉 You will probably not want run the Actions just on your machine, so by using `conda.yaml`:

-- You do not need to manage Python installations on the target machines
+- You can avoid `Works on my machine` -cases
-- You can avoid `Works on my machine`
+- You do not need to manage Python installations on all the machines
 - You can control exactly which version of Python your automation will run on
   - ..as well as the pip version to avoid dep. resolution changes
 - No need for venv, pyenv, ... tooling and knowledge sharing inside your team.